learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 match found
 ```

-You can extract the matched portion to understand negated grouping better:
+You can extract the matched portion to understand negated groupings better:

 ```bash
 $ s='fox,cat,dog,parrot'